-Heart disease and stroke remain among the top causes of death from disease in the U.S., with 659,041 deaths from heart disease and 150,005 deaths from stroke recorded in 2019.
-With these numbers, it’s important to know the warning signs…
+Heart disease and stroke are always among the top causes of death from disease in the U.S. That’s why it’s important to know the warning signs…

-For heart attack, the signs are discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back; shortness of breath with or without chest discomfort; pain or discomfort in one or both arms, the back, neck, jaw or stomach; or other signs like breaking out in a cold sweat, nausea or lightheadedness.
+For heart attack, the signs most often include discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back; shortness of breath with or without chest discomfort; pain or discomfort in one or both arms, the back, neck, jaw or stomach; or other signs like breaking out in a cold sweat, nausea or lightheadedness.

 However, these signs often don’t show up until right before the event occurs.
-Thus, it helps to have other ways to determine whether you’re at risk for heart attack or stroke.
-Researchers exploring ways to identify those at high risk for these events have discovered one measurement that’s quite reliable…
+Of course, having other ways to determine the risk of heart attack or stroke could save countless lives.
+To that end, researchers exploring ways to identify those at high risk for these events have discovered one measurement that’s quite reliable…

 Calcium in the abdominal aorta can forecast risk